-- Some programmes are available for one semester, while others involve a full academic year abroad (usually third year). - Opportunities are available in most degree programmes in Arts, Divinity and Science. - Programmes are competitive and the main criterion is a strong academic record. - Most programmes involve payment of your normal tuition fees to St Andrews and no tuition fee liability at the host institution. - Several Study Abroad programmes have scholarships attached to help you with the costs. - In 2023-2024 the University has 68 Study Abroad programmes in 30 territories.
+- Programme lengths vary from one semester to a full academic year abroad. - Opportunities are available in most degree programmes in Arts, Divinity and Science. - Programmes are competitive and the main criterion is a strong academic record. - Most programmes involve payment of your normal tuition fees to St Andrews and no tuition fee liability at the host institution.
+The costs involved vary depending on location and programme.
+You will be responsible for your travel, living costs and other personal expenses. - Several Study Abroad programmes have scholarships available to apply for. - In 2024-2025 the University has 68 Study Abroad programmes in 31 territories.